Carolinefcg/SQL_Fundamentals/README.md

 # SQL_Fundamentals
- This repository has SQL queries from beginner to adavanced SQL level.
+This repository has SQL queries from beginner to adavanced SQL level =)